dataasciences/dataasciences.github.io/_posts/2024-05-20-Topic-Modeling.md

 Again, the difference between LDA and NMF?

-Latent Dirichlet Allocation (where documents are represented by latent topics, and topics are represented by a distribution over words) Non-negative Matrix Factorization (where a document-term matrix is approximately factorized into term-feature and feature-document matrices).
+* Latent Dirichlet Allocation (where documents are represented by latent topics, and topics are represented by a distribution over words).
+* Non-negative Matrix Factorization (where a document-term matrix is approximately factorized into term-feature and feature-document matrices).

 **NMF Structure:**